Skarlso/blogsource/content/blog/2015-01-26-why-testers-are-like-scientists.md

 #### Community and Sharing

 Scientists have a large community where they are sharing experiments and discoveries.
-I think I don&#8217;t have to draw a parallel here.
+I think I don't have to draw a parallel here.
 We all know several testing pages, forums, events, gatherings where there are people talking about the subject matter.
-I&#8217;m proud that it such a long way.
+I'm proud that it such a long way.

 #### Practice, practice, practice

 I think this one is self explanatory.
 In order to become good at something, we have to continuously do it.
 There is no magic formula, no pill you can take, no matrix to download Kung Fu, you have to do it to learn it.
 You have to practice it, gather experience and share / write them down in order to strengthen your knowledge and understanding about it.
 Writing it out, and sharing information, **explaining it to somebody else, **will make it stick better and increase your knowledge in return.
 So start a blog now, even if you will have only a few readers it will be worth it.
 Just by writing a couple of lines about something will make you remember it better, and your understanding of it deeper.

 So, there you have it.
-I think these are pretty good points that let&#8217;s us identify ourselves.
-It&#8217;s called Computer **science** for a reason.
+I think these are pretty good points that let's us identify ourselves.
+It's called Computer **science** for a reason.

 As always,

 Thanks for reading,

 Gergely.